milvus-io/milvus/docs/design_docs/datanode_flowgraph_recovery_design_0604_2021.md

 ### B. Recovery from a set of checkpoints

-1. We need all positions of all segments in this vchannel `p1, p2, ... pn`
+1. We need all positions of all segments in this vchannel `p1, p2, ... pn`.

 A design of WatchDmChannelReq